pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 To demonstrate how this works, let's export the name of our Lambda function.
 The [Pulumi documentation](https://www.pulumi.com/registry/packages/aws/api-docs/lambda/function/#outputs) provides more information about what properties are available to export for each resource.

-Referencing this, we can update our code to the following:
+We can reference our Lambda function name via the `id` property, and we'll update our code to reflect that as shown below:

 {{< chooser language "typescript,python,yaml" / >}}